vuejs/core/.github/contributing.md

 ## Project Structure

-This project uses a [monorepo](https://github.com/lerna/lerna#about) structure and contains the following packages:
+This repository employs a [monorepo](https://en.wikipedia.org/wiki/Monorepo) setup which hosts a number of associated packages under the `packages` directory:

 - `reactivity`: The reactivity system.
 It can be used standalone as a framework-agnostic package.